robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 Test data syntax
 ================

 This section covers Robot Framework's overall test data syntax.
 The following sections will explain how to actually create test cases, test suites and so on.
+Although this section mostly uses term *test*, the same rules apply also when `creating tasks`_.

 .. contents::
    :depth: 2